 What happens during and after treatment for rhabdomyosarcoma?

-During and after treatment for rhabdomyosarcoma (RMS), the main concerns for most families are the immediate and long-term effects of the tumor and its treatment, and concerns about the possibility of the tumor coming back.
+During and after treatment for rhabdomyosarcoma (RMS), the main concerns for most families are the short- and long-term effects of the tumor and its treatment, and concerns about the tumor still being present or coming back.

 It’s certainly normal to want to put the tumor and its treatment behind you and to get back to a life that doesn’t revolve around cancer.
 But it’s important to realize that close follow-up care is a central part of this process that offers your child the best chance for recovery and long-term survival.

 Doctor visits and tests

 Your child will probably have to return to the doctor often during chemotherapy for lab tests to look for low blood counts that could lead to bleeding or serious infection.
 The doctor will also check for other side effects of the treatment.
 Your child may need blood transfusions to treat low blood counts or antibiotics to treat an infection.

 Usually chemotherapy and follow-up testing will be done in the pediatric cancer center, but if the center is far from your home, the specialists involved in your child’s care can work with your local doctor to try to reduce your need to travel.

 Once treatment is finished, the health care team will discuss a follow-up schedule with you, including which tests should be done and how often.
 For several years after treatment, it is very important for your child to have regular follow-up exams with the cancer care team.
 The doctors will continue to watch for signs of disease, as well as for short-term and long-term side effects of treatment.
 Doctor visits will be more frequent at first, but the time between visits may get longer as time goes on.